-Тор SA Objective Topics (See SA Framework) Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime 0 N/A М 2 Education + Key reason: Site is located within 1 km of a primary school. + M-LT М 3 Health + Key reason: Site is within 1 -4 km of a GP surgery.
+Тор Objective pics (See SA mework) Score Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime 0 N/A М 2 Education + Key reason: Site is located within 1 km of a primary school. + M-LT М 3 Health + Key reason: Site is within 1 -4 km of a GP surgery.
 Site is located within 1 km of a play area or sports facility.
 Site is a housing site in close proximity to an existing community + ST М Other info: Site is unlikely to have a discernible effect on health inequalities.
 4 Housing + Key reason: Site provides 20 plots for travelling showpeople + ST L 5 Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a bus service / stop or railway station.
 Site is within 500 m of a local or key service centre.
 Site is within 500 m of a place of worship, town or village hall.
-Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S-LT М Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
-Site is within 1km of a cultural or leisure facility, such as a theatre, sport / recreation centre, museum, etc. Economy ++ Key reason: Site is located within 1 km of key employment area.
-Site provides 20 plots for travelling showpeople 6 Other info: Site has no discernible effect on employment diversification.
-Site is unlikely to have a discernible effect on the variety of employment opportunity. ++ S-LT Key reason: The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
+Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S-LT М Other info: cycling.
+Site is within 1km of a cultural or leisure facility, su theatre, sport / recreation centre, museum, etc. Site is unlikely to have a discernible effect on levels of walking or cycling.
+Site is within 1km of a cultural or leisure facility, such as a theatre, sport / recreation centre, museum, etc. Economy my ++ Key reason: Site is located within 1 km of key employment area.
+Site provides 20 plots for travelling showpeople ++ S-LT 6 Other info: Site has no discernible effect on employment diversification.
+Site is unlikely to have a discernible effect on the variety of employment opportunity.
+M Key reason: The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 7 Urban Renaissance - Other info: The broad proposed design or appearance is unknown at this stage.
 Site would have a neutral effect on townscape character assuming mitigation in place.
 Site located adjacent to sustainable transport opportunities.
 Site located within 1 km of sustainable transport opportunities.
 0 S-LT Н Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through sitelevel assessment.
 The layout, including building size, orientation and road layout, should be designed with consideration to the townscape.
 8 Biodiversity - Key reason: Site can affect priority or protected species, as it is agricultural (e.g. breeding birds).
 Site is a large greenfield site (>0.4 ha).
 The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 0 S-MT Н